-The MRR does not mention a specific standard to be used for flow measurement.
-However, section 3.2 of this guidance document recommends the use of EN 16911.
+Article 42 of the MRR requires that flow measurements have to be carried out applying methods based on EN 14181, EN 15259 and EN 16911.
 Furthermore, the MRR allows the alternative determination of the flue gas flow by calculation.
 For further guidance see section 3.2.